keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 weight: 25
 ---

-The Keptn metrics component of the Keptn Lifecycle Toolkit allows you to define any type of metric from multiple instances of any type of data source in your Kubernetes cluster.
+The Custom Keptn metrics component of the Keptn Lifecycle Toolkit allows you to define any type of metric from multiple instances of any type of data source in your Kubernetes cluster.